 Farmers in Xiapu

 Here is another example of how these photographers are misleading the public.
 I even found one of these images titled: “Farmer returns from field early morning”.
+And more recently, almost the same image was added (again!) on their Instagram titled “Months of research went into making this shot happen”.
+Let me show you the months of research:

 The photo is obviously staged (different photographers, different days, same tree, same models, same composition), yet the title makes us believe that it isn’t.
 This is how devious these photographers are.
 I honestly wouldn’t care about all this if they were honest about their work, but they often say how they were lucky to get the shot, or how the moment was candid, while it clearly wasn’t.